megaease/easemesh/docs/install.md

 ## Trouble Shooting

-There are a known issue, during the EaseMesh installation, the embed `etcd` of the Easegress can't be setup correctly.
+There is a known issue, during the EaseMesh installation, the embed `etcd` of the Easegress can't be set up correctly.
 If you encounter this situation, just delete all persistent contents in nodes